couchbaselabs/cbl-realm-template-app-swiftui-todo/README.md

 config.continuous = true
 ```

-Authentication is added to only sync information based on the current authenticated user.
+Authentication to App Services is added to  sync information based on the current authenticated user.

 ```swift
 let auth = BasicAuthenticator(